cosmos/cosmos-sdk/x/staking/README.md

 These `Shares` are simply an accounting mechanism.
 They are not a fungible asset.
 The reason for this mechanism is to simplify the accounting around slashing.
-Rather than iteratively slashing the tokens of every delegation entry, instead the Validator's total bonded tokens can be slashed, effectively reducing the value of each issued delegator share.
+Rather than iteratively slashing the tokens of every delegation entry, instead the Validators total bonded tokens can be slashed, effectively reducing the value of each issued delegator share.

 ### UnbondingDelegation